Meerdyke Solar Farm

 Forming a strong relationship with the community that we serve is important to us and we are continually exploring ways we can better support local initiatives.
 We value your feedback and try to reflect it in the way the project is designed, like the inclusion of permissive pathways and the retention and creation of wildlife habitats.
 If you do have any thoughts on how we can improve our proposals, please do get in touch here.

-Downing is committed to making a positive contribution in your local community:
+We are committed to making a positive contribution

 Domestic solar installations

-Two free domestic rooftop solar installations per year for residents in each Parish Council*.
+Two free domestic rooftop solar installations per year for residents in each Parish Council (up to a value of £5,000 per installation).

 No maintenance cost